LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Applying some function to a feature to make it better suited for training
       * Feature data with an exponential trend may benefit from a logarithmic transform
       * Example: YouTube recommendations
-        * A numeric feature x is also represented by x?and VX
+        * A numeric feature x is also represented by x^.5 and X^2
         * This allows learning of super and sub-linear functions

     * Encoding